 How is Credit Score Calculated

-Your credit score is an automatic calculation.
-As such, it is generated using data input by your loan enquiries and ongoing credit.
+Your credit score is an automatic calculation obtained using information from loan enquiries and ongoing credit.
 Also, there is other information used, such as current and past addresses, plus the age of the credit file.
-Although, the actual algorithm to ascertain the score is not available; however, it's not too difficult to understand how the score is affected.
+Although, the scoring algorithm isn't available; it's not too difficult to understand how your score is determined.

 Information that contributes to your Credit Score

-- Secondly, the number of application for the credit should be limited to no more than 2 in 12 months to maintain your credit score.
-Therefore, online credit applications & searches for credit can impact your score.
-Indeed, some information gathering sites request you to authorise access to your credit file and are credit applications.
+- Furthermore, credit applications should be limited to no more than 2 in 12 months to maintain your credit score.
+Therefore, substantial numbers of online credit applications & searches for credit can impact your score.
+Such as where-ever you authorise access to your credit file for online credit applications.

 - Finally, multiple changes in addresses - this has an effect on a credit score based on stability.
-Importantly, As cars are moveable assets, vehicle finance applications require residential stability.
-As such, lenders who provide finance for movable assets like to have a stable residential record, so they know where to asset is stored.
+Importantly, As cars are moveable assets, vehicle finance applications require domestic stability.

 Negative Score Information

-- Repayment History - along with positive credit reporting, one of the changes implemented is the recording of your repayment history on credit cards and other credit.
-As such, your credit file records credit repayments on your credit file for two years.
-Therefore, if you are late greater than 30 days on a payment, it will be recorded on your credit file.
+- Repayment History - one of the recent changes in the recording of your repayment history on credit cards and other credit.
+As such, your credit file records repayments for two years.
+Therefore, if you are more than 30 days late on a payment, it will be recorded on your credit file.

 - Importantly, a credit default has a severe negative effect on your credit score.

-- Also, Court judgements or being a director of a company in liquidation or wind up proceedings, court writs, clear outs.
+- Also, Court judgements or being a director of a company in liquidation or winding-up proceedings, court writs, clear outs.

-- Plus, bankruptcy deletes your credit score.
-Therefore, your credit file will indicate no score available.
-Also, this is the same for all the sections of the bankruptcy act.
+- Finally, a bankruptcy deletes your credit score and will indicate no rating available.
+Also, likewise for all sections of the bankruptcy act.
 Including, part 10 Insolvency (Personal Insolvency Agreement - PIA) and Part 9 Debt Agreement.